7,200kg GVM 6x6!

 IPAs decrease the paperwork burden and the tyranny of Insurance & Registration costs for your truly superior new vehicle.

-6×6 Australia’s Coil Spring Suspension with Loadshare Beams and Diff-Locating ‘A-Arms’ & Lower Control Rods (an International Registered Design) incorporates a mechanically integrated ‘Roll-Steer’ function, allowing the tyres to maneuvre under basic physical forces (Inertia, Gravity, and Centrifugal) from the Payload as the vehicle corners.
+6×6 Australia’s Coil Spring Suspension with Loadshare Beams and Diff-Locating ‘A-Arms’ & Lower Control Rods (an International Registered Design) incorporates a mechanically integrated ‘Roll-Steer’ function, allowing the tyres to maneuvre under basic physical forces from the Payload as the vehicle corners (Inertia-force, Gravity, and Centrifugal-force combined).
 Also, in combination with our ‘Roller-drive’ Power-divider, the Coil Spring Suspension works to reduce tyre wear.
 It’s very subtle and difficult to describe without a proper demonstration, which helps explain these concepts further.
 Contact us to organize a personal demonstration for you.